science-en-poche/yelandur/API.md

 A profile represents information about a subject (subjects are considered to have a one-to-one relationship with devices) collected for the purpose of an experiment.
-So a profile belongs to an experiment and optionally to a device, and the profile is the information that is relevant to the experiment.
+So a profile belongs to an experiment and optionally to a device, and the profile is the information about the subject that is relevant to the experiment.
 A subject has one profile per experiment.

 This information his highly private.
 Retrieving is only for authenticated users who have the profile in one of their experiments,